GeoMOER/moer-mpg-data-analysis/docs/units/_unit08/unit08-02_generalized_additive_models.md

 ```

 ### From linear regression models to generalized additive models
-To start with, the following plots shows the data set used within this example and the result of a simple linear regression model.
+As a starter, the following plots show the dataset used in this example and the result of a simple linear regression model.

 ```r
 plot(df$x, df$y)